menandmice/micetro_docs/guides/user-manual/dhcp_scopes.rst

 1. Locate the DHCP Scope you want to remove and right-click on it.

-2. From the pop-up menu, select Delete.
+2. From the pop-up menu, select :guilabel:`Delete`.
 A dialog prompts you to confirm your decision to delete this scope.

-3. Click OK to delete the scope, or Cancel to leave it.
+3. Click :guilabel:`OK` to delete the scope, or :guilabel:`Cancel` to leave it.

 Disable/Enable
 --------------